Chalarangelo/30-seconds-of-code/snippets/reverse_string.md

 tags: string,beginner
 ---

-Returns the string after reversing it.
+Returns the reverse of a string.

 Use string slicing to reverse the string.